Grading Guidelines

 You are not training to produce code that merely functions.
 You are training to write clean, maintainable, professional software—and to think with the discipline of an engineer and computer scientist.

-An academic analogy: Imagine you are in a writing class.
-You are told to write a story about your last vacation, it has to be 2,000 words or more, and you are given specific guidelines on how to format your story and submit it (e.g. typed, double-spaced, 1" margins, etc.).
-Imagine you write that story, and you very accurately describe your vacation, but you have spelling errors, grammar errors, run-on sentences, inconsistent and poor formatting, you only wrote 800 words, and you submit it handwritten on the back of 270 bubble gum wrappers.
-Despite the fact you accurately described your vacation, your assignment will fail, and you should expect it to.
-You would not be able to credibly argue; "But I wrote about what I did on vacation!"
-Obviously the point of such an assignment in a writing class is not to explain your vacation, but rather to learn and demonstrate proper writing techniques and discipline.
+An academic analogy: Imagine you are in a research writing class.
+You are told to research a topic and write an essay about it.
+You are instructed it has to be 5,000 words or more, and you are given specific guidelines on how to format, cite, and submit it (e.g. typed, double-spaced, 1" margins, table of contents, citations, etc.).
+Imagine you write that essay, and you very accurately explain the topic, but you have spelling errors, grammar errors, run-on sentences, inconsistent and poor formatting, you only wrote 1,800 words, and you submit it handwritten on 50 bar napkins.
+Despite the fact you may have very accurately described the topic, your assignment will fail, and you should expect it to.
+You would not be able to credibly argue; "But I did the research and wrote the essay!"
+Obviously the point of such an assignment in a research writing class is not to simply to explain the topic, but rather to learn and demonstrate proper research writing techniques and discipline.

 That is how you need to think of learning to program.
-You are not learning programming.
+You are not just learning programming.
 You are learning computer science, engineering, computational thinking, logic, and discipline.
 The programming itself is simply a demonstration of those concepts.
+In the age of AI, it is more important than ever to learn the underlying concepts and discipline, and to be able to apply them in a way that is correct, maintainable, and professional.

 "It works" is worth nothing.